ChristianGappGit/MC_MMD/README.md

 # MC_MMD
-Modality Contribution in Multimodal Medical Datasets
+Modality Contribution in Multimodal Medical Datasets (MC_MMD)

+"What are You looking at?
+Modality Contribution in Multimodal Medical Deep Learning Methods"